-- The contract: Not all agencies will ask you to sign a contract, but if you do, you’ll be legally on the hook for paying the full fee when the work is done.
+- The contract: Not all agencies will ask you to sign a contract.
+If you do, you’ll be legally on the hook for paying the full fee when the work is done.

-- The time: Backed by a design team, an agency can take their time crafting your logo so expect at least one week before you see any mockups.
+- The time: Backed by a design team, an agency can take their time crafting your logo.
+Expect at least one week before you see any mockups.

 Extra costs to consider

 After your logo is complete, you might want to consider rounding out your company’s visual identity with customized designs for social media and business cards.
 Establishing brand guidelines and getting a trademark might also be on your list.

 These costs can quickly add up, so keep them in mind when selecting (and budgeting) a logo-making option.

 Even if you’re just getting a business off the ground, a logo is the starting point for building your brand identity.